WRF-GC/documentation/docs/source/icbc.rst

         startdate                    = 7;
         enddate                      = 21;

-(e) Set the domain for output file (needs to be larger than your WRF-GC domain)
+(e) Set the domain for output file (needs to be larger than your WRF-GC domain).
+The subsetting is index-based.

-If the resolution of global GEOS-Chem simulation is 2x2.5:

-longitude: 0 (index 1):2.5:357.5 (index 144)
-latitude: -90 (index 1):2:90 (index 91)

-Here is an example:
+For example, if the resolution of global GEOS-Chem simulation is 2x2.5, longitude indices range from 0 to 144 and correspond to longitudes ``0:2.5:357.5``, latitude indices range from 1 to 91 and correspond to ``-90:2:90``.
+Then these indices would be set in the script as follows:

 .. code-block::